jasonjsnell/XvMuse/README.md

 ### Accessing Sensors Samples ###

-The samples array is an option, which is nil when the sensor's are inactive.
+The samples array is an Optional, which is nil when the sensor's are inactive.
 So it needs to be safely unpacked.
 For example:

 ```
 if let samples:[Double] = ppg.sensors[1].samples {